 Similarly, one can determine the types of testing that need to be employed, and come up with a list of the tools and techniques, required to conduct them.
 Thus, the team will be able to prepare the required testing environments, distribute the testing tasks between themselves, and define the input and output testing criteria already at this point.

 What are the benefits of doing all the above beforehand using a Test Plan, and not when the testing is just about to begin, or, still worse, is already underway?

 These benefits are quite many and quite significant:

-You can pre-order and start using earlier any lacking tools and environments that may take quite long to fine-tune when you receive them.
+You can order beforehand any lacking tools and environments that may take quite long to fine-tune and start using them earlier.

-You can estimate the testing time more precisely, and, thus, be more precise in your forecasting and reporting.
+You can estimate the testing time more precisely, and, therefore, be more precise in your forecasting and reporting.
 Your task allocation will be a lot more efficient as well.

 You can continually adjust the testing process on the fly in order to minimize the risks involved.

 You can forecast the risks that are likely to arise and have plenty of time to ponder/recommend ways of mitigating them.

 You can make the testing process more transparent to your development team and some other project stakeholders.